 Pursuant to the IIA's licensing rules, or the Licensing Rules, a grant recipient may enter into licensing arrangements or grant other rights in know-how developed under IIA programs outside of Israel, subject to the prior consent of the IIA and payment of license fees, calculated in accordance with the Licensing Rules.
 The amount of the license fees is based on various factors, including the consideration received by the licensor in connection with the license, and shall not exceed six times the amount of the grants received by the grant recipient (plus accrued interest) for the applicable know-how being licensed.
-In certain cases, such as when the license consideration includes nonmonetary compensation or when a "special relationship" exists between the licenser and licensee (e.g., when a party controls the other party or is the other party's exclusive distributor), or when the agreed upon consideration does not reflect, in the IIA's opinion, the market value of the license, the IIA may base the value of the transaction on an economic assessment that it obtains for such purpose.
+In certain cases, such as when the license consideration includes nonmonetary compensation or when a "special relationship" exists between the licensor and licensee (e.g., when a party controls the other party or is the other party's exclusive distributor), or when the agreed upon consideration does not reflect, in the IIA's opinion, the market value of the license, the IIA may base the value of the transaction on an economic assessment that it obtains for such purpose.

-We are currently focused on advancing our product candidates, and our future research and development expenses will depend on their clinical success.
-Research and development expenses will continue to be significant and will increase over at least the next several years as we continue to develop our product candidates and conduct preclinical studies and clinical trials of our product candidates.
+With regard to clinical development activities, we are currently focused on advancing the Phase 1/2 clinical trial of GDA-201 for the treatment of follicular and diffuse large B-cell lymphomas, and our future research and development expenses will depend on the clinical success of GDA-201.
+If we proceed with the enrollment of patients in the Phase 2 portion of our Phase 1/2 clinical trial of GDA-201, development expenses may continue to be significant and may increase over at least the next several years as we continue to develop GDA-201.
 Government grants received from the IIA are recognized as a reduction of the related research and development expenses.

-We do not believe that it is possible at this time to accurately project total expenses required for us to reach commercialization of omidubicel or any of our other product candidates.
-In the first half of 2022, with the objective of extending our cash runway, we reduced operating expenses, primarily by implementing a workforce reduction of approximately 10% in January 2022 and delaying other hiring and planned spending.
-We have initiated hiring and other expenditures in preparation for the potential commercialization of omidubicel.
-A majority of the anticipated savings is in research and development expenses.
+We do not believe that it is possible at this time to accurately project total expenses required for us to reach commercialization of our product candidates, other than Omisirge.
+On March 27, 2023, with the objective of extending our financial resources, we announced a workforce reduction plan, pursuant to which we plan to downsize our current workforce by approximately 17% by the end of the second quarter of 2023.
+We have initiated hiring and other expenditures in preparation for the commercialization of Omisirge.